Margaret A. Cargill Philanthropies

 An exciting new medium for storytelling

 Margaret Cargill was both an artist and an art lover.
-She amassed a vast collection of stained glass, tapestries, and totems, which are now housed in the MACP offices, and these artifacts served as the inspiration for the extended visual language.
+She appreciated and collected stained glass, woven rugs and tapestries, and Native American art, many of which are now housed in the MACP offices, and these artifacts served as the inspiration for the extended visual language.

 The brand idea